elmoura/mindright-api/README.md

 or a holistic therapist.
 We are here to support any kind of therapy that make people feel better with themselves!

-The back-end was developed with Node.JS + MongoDB, it still in development, but these are the very first steps of an complete application that I will develop by myself.
+The back-end was developed with Node.JS + MongoDB, it still in development, but these are the very first steps of a complete application that I will develop by myself.

 Any feedbacks/improvements will be welcome!